brentvollebregt/nitratine.net/_posts/2017-12-13-get-wifi-passwords-with-python.md

 {% include embedYouTube.html content="Z_QAvJ8sr6A" %}

 ## Quick Background Idea
-If you type "netsh wlan show profiles" in cmd, you will be shown the profiles for wifi connections your computer has stored.
+If you type ```netsh wlan show profiles``` in cmd, you will be shown the profiles for wifi connections your computer has stored.

-If you then type "netsh wlan show profile {Profile Name} key=clear", the output provided will contain the network key which is the WiFi password.
+If you then type ```netsh wlan show profile {Profile Name} key=clear```, the output provided will contain the network key which is the WiFi password.

 <!-- more -->